yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The mechanism defined here can be used to delegate regular ACME certificates whose expiry is not "short term".

-To allow delegation of non-STAR certificates, this document allows use of "allow-certificate-get" directly in the Order object and independently of the "auto-renewal" object, so that the NDC can fetch the certificate without having to authenticate into the ACME server.
+To allow delegation of non-STAR certificates, this document allows use of `allow-certificate-get` directly in the Order object and independently of the `auto-renewal` object, so that the NDC can fetch the certificate without having to authenticate into the ACME server.

 The following differences exist between STAR and non-STAR certificate delegation:

-* With STAR certificates, the "star-certificate" field is copied by the IdO; with non-STAR certificates, the "certificate" field is copied.
+* With STAR certificates, the `star-certificate` field is copied by the IdO;
+  with non-STAR certificates, the `certificate` field is copied.
-* The "auto-renewal" object is not used (either in the request or response) for non-STAR certificates.
-The field "allow-certificate-get" MUST be included in the order object, and its value MUST be "true".
+* The `auto-renewal` object is not used (either in the request or response) for non-STAR certificates.
+The field `allow-certificate-get` MUST be included in the order object, and its value MUST be `true`.
-* The "notBefore" and "notAfter" order fields are omitted only in STAR certificates.
+* The `notBefore` and `notAfter` order fields are omitted only in STAR certificates.

 When delegating a non-STAR certificate, standard certificate revocation still applies.
 The ACME certificate revocation endpoint is explicitly unavailable for STAR certificates but it is available for all other certificates.
 We note that according to Sec.
 7.6 of {{RFC8555}}, the revocation endpoint can be used with either the account keypair, or the certificate keypair.
 In other words, the NDC would be able to revoke the certificate.
 The authors believe that this is a very minor security risk.

 ## Proxy Behavior